About Earlobe Repair

 Earlobe Surgery Cost NYC

-Earlobe repair cost varies on a patient-by-patient basis.
+Earlobe repair cost varies depending on the extent of the patient’s earlobe damage.
 Dr. Mahmood is committed to helping her Union Square patients achieve the best possible surgical outcome, so every case begins with a comprehensive consultation where she examines the patient’s ears and outlines surgery costs and considerations.

 Contact us today to book your earlobe surgery consultation with Dr. Mahmood – a Board Certified, double Ivy League-trained, Plastic and Reconstructive surgeon practicing in Union Square, NY.